rcousens/jira-git-helper/README.md

 jg diff SWY-5678   # diff PRs for any ticket
 ```

-If multiple PRs are found, an interactive picker lets you choose one.
+If multiple PRs are found, an interactive picker lets you choose one (supports `/`
+to filter by status, repo, branch, or title).

 | Flag | Description |
 |---|---|